Marcin Bułka: Nice

 On 5 August 2021, Bułka joined Ligue 1 side Nice on loan with an option-to-buy.
 During the 2021–22 season, he played in all of the club's Coupe de France matches, and one league match against Clermont.
 On 1 June 2022, his move to Nice was made permanent.

+Neom

+On 5 July 2025, Bułka signed for Saudi Pro League club Neom.
+He made his first official appearance in a 0–1 league loss to Al-Ahli on 28 August.
+On 9 September, it was announced Bułka had suffered an ACL tear during training, potentially sidelining him for the rest of the season.

 International career

-After previously representing Poland at under-18 and under-19 level, on 6 September 2018, Bułka made his under-20 debut for Poland against Italy U20 in a 3–0 loss.
+After previously representing Poland at under-18 and under-19 level, on 6 September 2018, Bułka made his under-20 debut for Poland against Italy in a 3–0 loss.

+On 4 September 2023, he received his first senior team call-up for the UEFA Euro 2024 qualifying matches against Faroe Islands and Albania, on 7 and 10 September 2023 respectively, replacing the injured Kamil Grabara.
+Bułka made his debut the same year on 21 November in a friendly match against Latvia.

+On 7 June 2024, he was selected in the 26-man squad for UEFA Euro 2024 as a third-choice goalkeeper behind Wojciech Szczęsny and Łukasz Skorupski, and remained on the bench for all three of Poland's fixtures at the tournament.

 Personal life

 On 27 May 2020, Bułka was involved in a traffic collision near the town of Wyszogród, Poland.
 He was driving a rented Lamborghini on a motorway and collided with an individual driving a Hyundai in the opposite direction while attempting an overtake maneuver.
-A 56–year old was injured during the crash and suffered several fractures, while Bułka was left unharmed.
-Bułka admitted the responsibility for the collision, and could face up to three years in jail after potentially breaking article 177 of Polish law.
+A 56–year old man was injured during the crash and suffered several fractures, while Bułka was left unharmed.
+Bułka admitted responsibility for the collision.
+It was reported that he could face up to three years in jail after potentially breaking article 177 of Polish law.